 The Gauteng City-Region encompasses a large proportion of South Africa's economic activity, and according to StatsSA's 2020 mid-year population estimates, approximately 26% of South Africa's population is located within Gauteng.
 Satellite imagery can provide a better understanding of this complex urban space by supplementing existing datasets (such as census data) with more current information and broadening the range of scales that can be applied to the GCR.
 It also presents the opportunity to visualise Gauteng through the various forms that satellite imagery presents itself.

-This project aims to use satellite imagery to look at how Gauteng's urban form has changed over time and to investigate the spatial spread of economic activity across Gauteng's urban centres.
+This project aims to use satellite imagery to investigate the spatial spread of economic activity across Gauteng's urban centres.

 Naidoo, Y. and Maree, G (2020) ‘Gauteng going dark: How nighttime light intensity changed during early stages of lockdown', Map of the Month, Gauteng City-Region Observatory, July 2020.

 Maree, G. and Naidoo, Y (2019) ‘Gauteng at night: light intensity at 2am’, Map of the Month, Gauteng City-Region Observatory, September 2019.